tedee-com/tedee-bridge-api/overview/getting_started.md

 ### Architecture

-Tedee Local API is based on REST architecture.
+Tedee Bridge API is based on REST architecture.
 This implies that the application does not store any state.
 Hence, the client session can not be handled on the server (Bridge) side, every request must provide all the information needed.

 ### Example request